2022-01-12 Corvinus workshop on Network and Data Science, BCE NETi Lab [slides] (virtual)

 Master in Computer Science

-In 2014 I finished my Master's of Science (Computer Science) at University of Saarland in Saarbrücken, Germany, where I expanded my knowledge in Information Retrieval, Data mining and Databases.
+In 2014, I got my Master's of Science (Computer Science) degree at the University of Saarland in Saarbrücken, Germany, where I expanded my knowledge in Information Retrieval, Data mining and Databases.
 I joined the Max Planck Institute for Software Systems in 2013 to work on my Master's thesis where I leveraged user attributes and behaviors in order to discover topical context in conversations from Twitter.
 I worked together with my supervisor Krishna Gummadi and colleagues Juhi Kulshrestha, Bilal Zafar and Saptarshi Gosh.

 Engineer in Computer Science